| Foot mapping is a technique to convey exacting pressure release

 track to scale.
 Very small tracks may need to be scaled up to more

+easily identify pressure releases in the track.
 Next divide the track into quarters with a horizontal and a

 vertical axis.
 Label the top left Quadrant 1, the top right Quadrant

 2, the bottom left Quadrant 3, and the bottom right Quadrant 4.
+Now, divide each quadrant with 20 evenly spaced horizontal lines,

+numbering them from top to bottom.
 Next, divide each quadrant, individually, into 8 evenly space

 vertical lines.
 Letter them from A through H, starting with the line